Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 model (see the `convert <../api_reference/cnn2snn_apis.html#cnn2snn.convert>`_ function).

 However, if the performance drop is too high, a Quantization Aware Training (QAT) step is required to recover the performance prior to quantization.
-Since the quantized model is a Keras model, it can then be trained using the standard Keras API.
+Since the quantized model is a TF-Keras model, it can then be trained using the standard TF-Keras API.

 Check out the `examples section <../examples/index.html>`__ for tutorials on quantization, PTQ and QAT.